 DNA of making

 Anytime there is a push in technology there is so much to understand and figure out that boundaries between the professions do not work anymore.
 Instead comes constant empirical loops of design and failure iterations, maybe when looking back to the great cathedrals and pyramids, there is a moment in time when there is so much to discover ” Arthur Mamou-Mani Architect

 It was immediately clear that this was not “a design” yet a thought provoking piece about “Making” in the digital age.
 Viewing construction as the assembly of “offsite” fabricated building components is slowly becoming the norm, and though automation is well developed in all steps prior to site, the final step is currently far removed from the digital process.
-The No.8@arup installation is a tool to engage intellectually with all in our industry, and very directly for designers who are invited to send in designs so that dozens of projects can be assembled and dismantled, here in our office over the coming months ” Francis Archer Project Director, Arup
+The [email protected] installation is a tool to engage intellectually with all in our industry, and very directly for designers who are invited to send in designs so that dozens of projects can be assembled and dismantled, here in our office over the coming months ” Francis Archer Project Director, Arup

 In the global race towards automation the use of robots in the manufacturing process has significantly increased over the last few decades.
 The use of fixed arm robots in car making is well established and common place across the industry.
 These static, fixed arm robots have slowly been introduced into the construction process on small scale projects and pavilion type buildings.
 However, these are limited to what they can construct by the length of their flexible arm and fixed position.
 A more flexible, dynamic and responsive solution is required.
 One possible answer is cable robots. ” Andrew Edge Senior Architect, Arup

 Through pioneering projects, Arup seeks to combine Artificial Intelligence and Machine Learning with human intellect to help solve the most difficult challenges and to create new forms of value.